Taking your whole pension pot in one go

 This means you might pay too much Income Tax and have to claim the money back.
 Or you might owe more tax if you have other sources of income.

-Lifetime allowance charge for large pension pots
+Lump sum allowance for large pension pots

 Continuing to pay in